TO THE MEMBERS OF SAKUMA EXPORTS LIMITED

 18. DISCLOSURES UNDER SECTION 134 (3) (l) OF THE COMPANIES ACT 2013

-No material changes and commitments which could affect the Companys financialposition have occurred between the end of the financial year of the Company and date ofthis report.
+No material changes and commitments which could affect the Company's financialposition have occurred between the end of the financial year of the Company and date ofthis report.

 20. COMPANIES WHICH HAVE BECOME OR CEASED TO BE ITS SUBSIDIARIES JOINT VENTURES ORASSOCIATE COMPANIES

-There are no companies which have become or ceased to be its Subsidiaries JointVenture or Associate Companies during the financial year 2015-16.
+During the year GKM General Trading LLC have been wound up and ceased to becomethe subsidiary of the Company.
+Further there are no companies which have become or ceasedto be its Joint Venture or Associate Companies during the financial year 2016 17.

 21. CORPORATE SOCIAL RESPONSIBILITY INITIATIVES

 A Corporate Social Responsibility (CSR) Committee has been constituted inaccordance with Section 135 of the Companies Act 2013.
 The details required under theCompanies (Corporate Social Responsibility Policy) Rules 2014 are given in CSR Reportappended as "Annexure A" to this Report.

 22. DEVELOPMENT AND IMPLEMENTATION OF RISK MANAGEMENT POLICY

 The nature of business is export and trading in commodities.
 The inheritant risks tothe business of the company are as follows: